cassioneri/qmodular/research/README.md

     $ make quick_bench

-Be aware that [quick-bench.com](http://quick-bench.com) limits the size of input at 20000 bytes.
+Be aware that [quick-bench.com](http://quick-bench.com) limits the size of input to 20000 bytes.
 The command above also shows the size of `quick_bench` for your information.
+Instructions in the `makefile` try to keep down the file size we cannot guarantee that this will not be broken in the future.

 It is worth mentioning that, as it is typical in benchmarking, often the OS disturbs the measurement and huge spikes in timings might appear.

-### `time_per_divisor` : comprehensive benchmarking

-The program covered in previous section benchmarks only one divisor.
-Similar similar results can be obtained for several divisors in one go by `time_per_divisor`.
-However, this must be done locally and, again, [Google Benchmark](https://github.com/google/benchmark) is expected to be installed where the compiler and linker can find it.

-Similarly to `time.cpp`, the top of `time_per_divisor.cpp` sets up the cases we are interested in, notably the range of divisors:

-    constexpr uint_t first = 1;
-    constexpr uint_t last  = 1000;

-For each divisor a few template functions are instantiated and, consequently, compilation time increases with the range.
-For instance, for range [1, 1000] it typically takes between 1 and 2 minutes.
-In addition, if the range is large enough, compiler limits are reached and compilation fails.

-Build with

-    $ make time_per_divisor

-Run `time_per_divisor` to generate the results.
-Any command line option of [Google Benchmark](https://github.com/google/benchmark) can be used.
-(See their official documentation for more info.)
-For instance,

-    ./time_per_divisor --benchmark_out_format=csv --benchmark_out=results.csv

-generates `results.csv` as well as outputs on the screen.